kundajelab/simdna/README.md

 ### Backgrounds

 SimDNA afford several ways of generating background sequences to embed elements into.
-The simplest of these is simply generating a set of completely randomized background sequences according to a set of probabilities for each individual nucleotide.
+The simplest of these is generating a set of completely randomized background sequences according to a set of probabilities for each individual nucleotide.
 See [Background Sequence](###Background Sequence) for more information on different ways to generate a background.